-Ellen joined Third Way’s Climate and Energy program to help move the national debate forward as US transportation transitions to clean energy.
+Ellen joined Third Way’s Climate and Energy program to help move the national debate forward as US transitions to clean energy.

 Prior to coming to Third Way, Ellen has worked across the global landscape in the private sector and in public service.
 She established her career working as chief global economist at Ford Motor Company, providing insights and analysis on the global economy and how economic development creates jobs and opportunity for people in all sectors of the economy.